finbourne/lusid-sdk-python/sdk/docs/PlacementUpdateRequest.md

 # PlacementUpdateRequest

-A request to create or update a Placement.
+A request to update a Placement.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------